Jesusdiazcienciadatos/ationetdocs/AN-Identification_Scenarios-Concepts.md

   <dd>Secure number associated to the Driver</dd>
 </dl>

-> Note about Vehicle and Driver ID data-type.
-ATIOnet supports alphanumeric values in Vehicles and Drivers, but if you plan to use them as IDs, take into consideration that most capture terminals doesn't accept string input at these prompts, so numeric-only values might be used instead.
+> **Note about Vehicle and Driver ID data-type:** ATIOnet supports alphanumeric values in Vehicles and Drivers, but if you plan to use them as IDs, take into consideration that most capture terminals don't accept string input on those prompts, so numeric-only values should be used instead.

 ### Terminal / Controller Configuration
 The flag ```Use Driver Id as Driver Card Track``` parameter forces the system to pass the Driver ID prompt as a Secondary Track (secondary identification), instead of taking it as an information-only prompt.
 This is useful to implement a two-fold authentication on terminals that doesn't accept dual card-swipe.